1990 (Daniel Johnston album): Writing

-1990 also features a cover of the Paul McCartney composition "Got To Get You Into My Life" (credited to Lennon/McCartney.)
+1990 also features a cover of the Paul McCartney composition "Got to Get You into My Life" (credited to Lennon/McCartney.)
 McCartney stated he had written the song about marijuana, which had been earlier covered in Johnston's song "Pot-Head" on Songs of Pain.
 Johnston had been regularly smoking marijuana with his then manager before his mental breakdown in 1986.

 Recording

 1990 is made up entirely of recordings made during Johnston's April 1988 visit to New York City.
-During 1987 (His 'lost year'), Johnston's then manager Jeff Tartakov was busy expanding Johnston's relationships with other contemporary acts, such as Jad Fair and Sonic Youth.
+During 1987 (his 'lost year'), Johnston's then-manager Jeff Tartakov was busy expanding Johnston's relationships with other contemporary acts, such as Jad Fair and Sonic Youth.
 Eventually, Johnston was invited by Steve Shelley of Sonic Youth to visit New York and do some recordings.
-In New York, Johnston first met with Jad Fair who co-wrote the track "Some Things Last A Long Time" and would later record the album It's Spooky with Johnston.
+In New York, Johnston first met with Jad Fair who co-wrote the track "Some Things Last a Long Time" and would later record the album It's Spooky with Johnston.
 While in New York, Johnston recorded at Noise New York Studios during sessions produced by Kramer.
-Tracks 1 - 5, and 8, were recorded during these sessions.
+Tracks 1–5 and 8 were recorded during these sessions.
 Whilst at Noise New York, Johnston recorded with Moe Tucker and appeared on two tracks of her second album, Life in Exile After Abdication.

 The visit was supposed to last for less than a week, with Johnston performing a handful of concerts to promote himself between the 15th and 18th, but Johnston remained in New York for twice that amount of time.
-Once he arrived there, he stopped taking his medication, which lead to his increasingly erratic behaviour.
+Once he arrived there, he stopped taking his medication, which led to his increasingly erratic behavior.

-The start of his unstable behaviour was an arrest at the Statue of Liberty, where he was caught drawing Ichthys in the stairwell.
+The start of his unstable behavior was an arrest at the Statue of Liberty, where he was caught drawing Ichthys in the stairwell.
 Shortly afterward, on April 15, Johnston performed a 20-minute gig at Pier Platters in Hoboken, New Jersey.
 The show saw Johnston performing largely unreleased material, including "Spirit World Rising," the album version of which was recorded at Noise New York.
 The final six minutes of the concert, during which Johnston performs "Careless Soul" and "Funeral Home," from his Continued Story album, were included on 1990.
 Tartakov later said that Johnston was "proselytizing" the audience throughout the concert through religious monologues.
 The concert had led those around Johnston to believe that things were getting out of control and that he needed to be returned home.
 Shelley threatened to call Johnston's parents, which caused a fight between the two.
 Johnston was afraid he would be institutionalized again and so ran away.
-Along with the rest of Sonic Youth, Steve eventually found Johnston in a hotel parking lot and attempted to convince him to return home.
+Along with the rest of Sonic Youth, Shelley eventually found Johnston in a hotel parking lot and attempted to convince him to return home.
 But Johnston was confident he was on a mission from God and had to stay in New York.